 Impossible Foods has quickly become one of the biggest plant-based meat brands in the world.
 Some people have questioned, however, whether its vegan burger ingredients are healthier than those of meat versions.

-The Impossible Burger has been applauded for its environmental benefits – using 96 percent less land, 87 percent less water than beef.
-In addition, the plant-based patty reportedly produces 89 percent fewer greenhouse gas emissions than beef.
+The Impossible Burger has been applauded for its environmental benefits – using 96 percent less land and 87 percent less water than beef.
+In addition, the plant-based patty reportedly produces 89 percent fewer greenhouse gas emissions than cow meat.

 Is the Impossible Burger healthy?

-Renowned physician and bestselling author Dr. Michael Greger has recently published a video comparing the Impossible Burger to animal-beef.
+In February 2021, renowned physician and bestselling author Dr. Michael Greger published a video comparing the Impossible Burger to beef from an animal.

-“Higher levels of trans fats in the blood are associated with up to 50 percent higher risk of developing dementia including Alzheimer’s.”
+“Higher levels of trans fats in the blood are associated with up to 50 percent higher risk of developing dementia including Alzheimer’s,” he said.

-Dr. Greger also states that any intake level of trans fat above 0 percent can increase cholesterol concentration and is not advised.
+Greger stated that any intake level of trans fat above 0 percent can increase cholesterol concentration and is not advised.

 Is the Impossible Burger healthier than meat?

-He also says the Impossible Burger to meat.
-He said that, unlike beef, it contains no hormones, no antibiotics, and isn’t designated as ‘probably cancer-causing’ by the World Health Organization.
+He also compared the Impossible Burger to meat.
+He said that, unlike beef, it contains no hormones, no antibiotics, and isn’t designated as “probably cancer-causing” by the World Health Organization.

-However, he does point out that an Impossible Patty contains 370 mg of sodium.
-This around a quarter of the American Heart Association’s 1500mg daily upper sodium limit.
+However, he did point out that an Impossible patty contains 370 mg of sodium.
+This is around a quarter of the American Heart Association’s ideal daily limit of 1500mg.

-When it comes to saturated fat, Greger says beef and the Impossible Burger both contain 8g of saturated.
+When it comes to saturated fat, Greger says beef and the Impossible Burger both contain 8g of it.

-“But these do seem to be outliers,” he then adds.
-“The largest study of the nutritional value of plant-based meats to date [shows] saturated fat levels of similar products only average about two grams per serving – much better than the animal-based equivalent.
+“But these do seem to be outliers,” he added.
+“The largest study of the nutritional value of plant-based meats to date [shows] saturated fat levels of similar products only average about two grams per serving – much better than the animal-based equivalent.”

 ‘Proccessing plants can eliminate fiber’

-So yes, processing plants can eliminate 90 percent of the fiber – but processing plants through animals eliminate 100 percent of the fiber.”
+He went on to say that processing plants can eliminate 90 percent of fiber.
+The physician added, however, that processing plants “through animals” will eliminate 100 percent of it.

-Dr. Greger concluded that while dietary guidelines should continue to emphasize a diet rich in plant-based foods such as nuts, seeds, and legumes, but when it comes to opting for Impossible Burger over beef: it’s a ‘no brainer’.
+He concluded that, while dietary guidelines should continue to emphasize a diet rich in plant-based foods such as nuts, seeds, and legumes, when it comes to opting for Impossible Burger over beef: it’s a “no brainer.”

 ‘Substantially better for consumers’

-Last year, Impossible Foods CEO Pat Brown responded to critics who claim the brand’s patties are unhealthy.
+Last year, Impossible Foods CEO Pat Brown responded to critics who claimed the brand’s patties are unhealthy.